ArjoNagelhout/sphere/README.md

 - `/tests`: tests

 [1]: I have grown incredibly discontent with Unity and all of its stupid engineering decisions;
-- inability to support advanced graphics programming techniques
+- inability to support advanced graphics programming techniques due to URP obscuring a lot of the true potential of GPU hardware.
 - ever breaking dependencies between different packages
-- XR Interaction Toolkit is incredibly inefficient with an insane amount of overhead.
+- XR Interaction Toolkit, MRTK, Oculus SDK are all simply not meant for Unity's scene hierarchy and component system.
-- bad and low performance UI systems, there are three different systems which are all bad in their own way.
+- bad and low performance UI systems and components, there are three different systems which are all bad in their own way.
 Unity UI, Immediate UI, UI Toolkit / Elements
+- bad text rendering (using TextMeshPro)
-- problematic axis conversions
+- problematic axis conversions from different software applications
 - structuring code dependencies using prefabs (never again) and other ways it promotes bad software engineering practices
 - extremely slow shader variants compilation
 - incomplete and poorly written documentation
-- opaque black box; no source code
+- opaque black box; no source code available unless you're an enterprise willing to pay for it
-- I don't like Unity Hub.
+- Unity Hub is an electron application, why?
-- No easy runtime importing of assets
+- no easy runtime importing of assets, AddressableAssets and AssetBundles are a mess and break between Unity versions
+- coroutines are slow but required because the Unity API does not support multithreading.
+- asynchronous programming is hard
-- etc.
+- lightmapping